 Very briefly, it is my own position that the current received narrative about the comparative study of religion (that it is fundamentally an expression of

 Protestant missionizing theology and Western colonialism from the nineteenth century) is true enough for the nineteenth and early twentieth centuries and must be engaged as such, but that this same narrative is fundamentally mistaken and historically myopic if extended past that time period.
 The deeper historical origins lie in mystical thought and experience that reach back at least as far as Neoplatonism.
 And the closer historical origins lie in the ecstatic states and enthusiasms of the counterculture of the 1960s and 70s.
 My mantra has thus become: “It’s not about colonialism.
 It’s about counterculture.”
 It’s also not all negative.
-It is often quite positive, cosmopolitan, progressive, and sometimes literally ecstatic.
+It is often quite positive, cosmopolitan, progressive, and sometimes even cosmic.

 This is a close textual study, based on the original Bengali biographies and sayings-collections, of the great Hindu saint Ramakrishna (1836-1886) from the dual perspectives of the Hindu Tantra and psychoanalysis.
 I demonstrate how the Bengali texts were systematically censored when they were translated into English in 1942, and how these censored “secret talk” passages reveal a sublimely erotic, really homoerotic, mysticism that resonates in rich and complicated ways with the Tantric traditions of India, the winged eros of Plato’s Symposium and Phaedrus, and the libidinal psychology of Freud and his central category of sublimation or “making sublime.”
 The mystical and the erotic, I argue, are two sides of the same coin.
 They cannot be separated.